Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Universality in anyons

 \subsection{Universality of double-braiding in $\bfSU(2)_k$}

 In this section, we prove a stronger result than Theorem \ref{thm:universal_original}.
 That is, for those values of $k$ in Theorem \ref{thm:universal_original}, we show that the set of double-braiding gates on $V^{\tau\tau\tau}_{\tau}$ is universal in the $\bfSU(2)_k$ model.
 By a double-braiding is meant a braid generated by even powers of the standard generators $\sigma_i'$s of the braid group.
 We will rely on two critical results.
 The content of Lemma \ref{lem:non-commuting} below first appeared in the work of Kitaev \cite{kitaev1997quantum} where he used the lemma to prove the universality of certain gate sets.
-A proof of the lemma can be found in \cite{aharonov2008fault}.
+The lemma can also be found in Section 6 of \cite{aharonov2008fault}.

 \begin{lemma}[\cite{kitaev1997quantum}] Let $A$ and $B$ be two non-commuting elements of $SU(2)$ both of which are of infinite order.
-Then $A$ and $B$ generate a dense subgroup of $SU(2)$. \end{lemma}
+Then $A$ and $B$ generate a dense subgroup of $SU(2)$. \begin{proof} (\emph{sketch}.)
+Let $G$ be the closure of the subgroup generated by $A$ and $B$.
+By the assumption in the lemma, $G$ is a closed connected non-commutative Lie subgroup of $SU(2)$.
+Hence the Lie algebra $\mathfrak{g}$ of $G$ is a non-commutative Lie subalgebra of $\mathfrak{su}(2)$.
+The only such Lie subalgebra of $\mathfrak{su}(2)$ is itself.
+Therefore $G = SU(2)$. \end{proof} \end{lemma}